sergueik/springboot_study/basic-dillinger/README.md

 This is a useful warning against "reimplementing" a missing dependency merely because its interface appears simple: the canonical Ace asset is preferable to a home-grown replacement whose internal behavior is not fully understood.

+### Retrospective

+In retrospect, the failed attempt to replace `theme-github.js` was a useful warning.
+The change initially looked almost trivial: supply the apparently missing theme file.
+The resulting defect, however, temporarily broke mouse/keyboard selection and made the editor effectively unusable.

+This makes more sense after looking at Dillinger as a whole: much of the application is concerned with the editor UI, CSS, and themes.
+A theme asset is therefore not necessarily an isolated piece of presentation code.
+It participates in a much larger runtime environment.

+The practical lesson is that a seemingly innocent patch should not be made before understanding the role of the component being replaced.
+In this case, obtaining the canonical Ace asset is considerably safer than attempting to recreate it.

 ### See Also: